Alignak-monitoring-contrib/alignak-backend/docs/configuration.rst

 Introduction
 ------------

-The backend uses a configuration file.
-It is located in one of these folders:
+The backend uses a configuration file that is located in one of these folders:

    * /usr/local/etc/alignak_backend/settings.json
    * /etc/alignak_backend/settings.json
+   * etc/alignak_backend/settings.json
+   * ./etc/settings.json
+   * ../etc/settings.json
+   * ./settings.json

+If an environment variable `ALIGNAK_BACKEND_CONFIGURATION_FILE` exist, the file name defined in this variable takes precedence over the default files list.

 It's a JSON structured file.